swiftinsg/branding/logos/README.md

 | <img src="./donts/G.png" width=100%> | <img src="./donts/H.png" width=100%> | <img src="./donts/I.png" width=100%> |
 |:-------------------------:|:-------------------------:|:-------------------------:|
 | Don't change the scale of elements in the identity. | Don't change the colour of the identity elements beyond the approved colours. | Don't touch the Swift logo. |

+## The Swift Logo
+The Swift Logo has it's own guidelines.
+Read more, and download it [here](https://developer.apple.com/swift/downloads/swift-logo.zip).

 # Resources
 <details>